jrtechs/NodeJSBlog/blogContent/posts/programming/everything-fibonacci.md

     return fibHelper(n, 0, 1)
 ```

-In this code example fibHelper is a method which accumulates the previous two terms.
+In this code example, fibHelper is a method which accumulates the previous two terms.
 The fibIterative is a wrapper method which sets the two initial terms equal to 0 and 1
 representing the fibonacci sequence.
+At first it may not be obvious that fibIterative(n)
+is equivalent to fib(n).
+To demonstrate that these two are in fact equivalent, I broke this
+into two inductive proofs.

 ## Proof for Fib Helper
 **Lemma:** For any n $\epsilon$ N if n $>$ 1 then